Project Search

 • Status: Closed

 Vibrio parahaemolyticus (Vp), a bacterium naturally found in the coastal waters, is the predominant cause of acute gastroenteritis in BC through the consumption of raw and undercooked seafood, especially contaminated oysters.
-Due to various factors including global warming and changes in post-harvest handling procedures, the incidence of Vp in BC has been increasing for over a decade, culminating in a large outbreak in 2015, with hundreds of infections and halted sales of BC oysters.
-Better tools are needed to detect outbreaks early, limit economic disruption and prevent human disease.
+In 2015 a large outbreak resulted in hundreds of infections and a halt in the sale of BC oysters, severely impacting the sector.
+The BCCDC Public Health Laboratory, in partnership with the Canadian Food Inspection Agency, developed genomic tools to limit the spread of disease, reduce economic disruption and improve human health.

-The tools developed by UPCOAST-V will have direct impact on our collective ability in BC to track, monitor and mitigate the effects of Vp, to provide British Columbians and Canadians with safer seafood, and to allow for rapid mitigation, thereby preventing illnesses and resultant economic impacts to the shellfish industry.
-Furthermore, the relationships forged among key stakeholders in this project are critical to helping achieve a long-lasting One Health approach to improving food safety and protecting public health in BC.
+The tools developed by UPCOAST-V have greatly enhanced BC’s public health surveillance methods and have the potential to improve responsiveness during outbreaks, providing British Columbians and Canadians with safer seafood.
+The relationships and communication pipelines forged among key stakeholders in this project are critical to helping achieve a long-lasting One Health approach to improving food safety and protecting public health in BC.